-Measuring CRP levels is not a perfect method for diagnosing RA or determining the effectiveness of a treatment.
+Measuring CRP levels is not a perfect method for diagnosing RA or determining the effectiveness of treatment.
 This is because CRP is not specific to RA.
-Elevated levels of CRP can indicate any type of infection or inflammatory condition.
+Elevated levels of CRP can indicate any infection or inflammatory condition.

 On the other hand, some people with RA may have normal CRP levels.
-A study published in 2009 looked at databases of patients living with RA in Finland (Jyväskylä), and the United States (Nashville, Tennessee) over a period of 25 years.
+An older study published in 2009 looked at databases of patients living with RA in Finland (Jyväskylä), and the United States (Nashville, Tennessee) over a period of 25 years.

-Results showed that 44 to 58 percent of the patients, living in Finland and the United States, respectively, had normal CRP test results.
+Results showed that 44% of the patients in Finland and 58% of the patients in the United States had normal CRP test results at presentation.